kyb3rcipheralt/NabooNvim/README.md

        https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim'
 ```

-When you have nvim/vim, the config and vim-plug installed open vim and run: ```:PlugInstall``` to install the plugins.
+When you have nvim, the config and vim-plug installed open nvim and run: ```:PlugInstall``` to install the plugins.

 And everything will be ready :smile:.